A patient sits inside Ohio's Cleveland State Mental Hospital in 1946.Mary Delaney Cooke/Corbis via Getty Images

 "The degree of civilization in a society," goes Russian novelist Fyodor Dostoyevsky's immortal phrase, "can be judged by entering its prisons."
 But perhaps that phrase also applies to another class of institutions meant to house those deemed unfit for society: mental asylums.

-The Birth Of Mental Asylums
+The Rise Of Mental Asylums

 Public DomainAn etching of a ward at Bethlem Royal Hospital by William Hogarth.
 1735.

-At the time, Atlas Obscura notes that there was little difference between "squalid" public asylums, poorhouses, and jails.
+At the time, Atlas Obscura notes that there was little difference between "squalid" public insane asylums, poorhouses, and jails.

 "In the bakehouse... are a company of patients, kneading their dough; and in the wash-house and laundry, many more, equally busy, who would be tearing their clothes to pieces if there was not the mangle to be turned," Martineau wrote approvingly after visiting the Hanwell Mental Asylum in 1834.

 Though patients started spending their lives at mental asylums, more kept arriving.
-Overpopulated, understaffed, and underfunded, these mental asylums soon became "bywords for squalor and negligence, and often run by inept, corrupt or sadistic bureaucrats," per neurologist Oliver Sacks.
+Overpopulated, understaffed, and underfunded, these insane asylums soon became "bywords for squalor and negligence, and often run by inept, corrupt or sadistic bureaucrats," per neurologist Oliver Sacks.

 An inspector who visited Hanwell Mental Asylum in 1893, almost 60 years after Martineau penned her glowing review, found the institution sorely lacking.
-He described "gloomy corridors and wards" and remarked "It would be astonishing to find that any cures are ever made there."
+He described "gloomy corridors and wards" and remarked, "It would be astonishing to find that any cures are ever made there."

 The Decline Of Mental Asylums

-By the 20th century, mental asylums had turned away from "moral treatment" and started to treat patients with sedatives, electroshock therapy, and lobotomies, among other new methods.
+By the 20th century, mental asylums had turned away from "moral treatment" and started to treat their patients with sedatives, electroshock therapy, and lobotomies, among other new methods.

 Let the harrowing photos above return you to a comparatively benighted era in psychiatric care — one that wasn't actually all that long ago.